bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_standards_and_conventions.md

 - Numeric (BIGINT) keys offer better join performance
 - Prefer **numeric** SKs for performance (especially with PowerBI); use **deterministic** SKs when cross-environment stability is required
 - **Date dimension tip**: Use integer with YYYYMMDD format as the surrogate key for optimal performance
 - Create keys at the layer that owns their grain and semantics i.e where are business keys resolved and where is Type-2 first defined?
-In most architectures, this will be the Silver / EDW layer.However, if Type 2 semantics are applied later (e.g. in Gold), then surrogate keys must be created there instead.
+In most architectures, this will be the EDW (Silver) zone.
+However, if Type 2 semantics are applied later (e.g. in Infomart (Gold)), then surrogate keys must be created there instead.